RossBoylan/mccli/doc/Notes.md

 At the outer level this is a `JavaScript` package designed for `Node.js` to carry out simulations of an external `Fortran` model with externally provided data, in the form of many input files.  `mc` is the name of the top-level program.
 Significant parts of the work are performed by `Python` programs, mostly run automatically during and at the end of the simulation.
 Some of the `Python` programs can or must be run stand-alone once the simulation is done.
 The `Python` programs are shipped as part of this package, and are in `bin/python/`.
 The top-level program is `bin/mc.js`, and most code it invokes is in `bin/js/`.

 Despite the fact the directory is labelled `bin` these are source files.
-Some of the files, mostly with the `v4` prefix, are generated from `master/v4.literate` (see the description of `.literate` files below).
+The files with the `v4` prefix are generated from `master/v4.literate` (see the description of `.literate` files below).
 For the rest, the master copy is in the `bin` directory.

 There is a [ChangeLog](ChangeLog) you should keep up to date, but note it is for *user visible* changes in behavior.
 Put internal changes in the [Log](#log) section of this file.